wjshark/Notes_On_Things/Houdini_Particles.md

   - Now you transfer attribute as the particle approaches the ground plane outside the sim with attributeTransfer
     - example alter scale/rotation as it nears the ground.
 ## 12. Add velocity for Motion Blur in Maya
+- This only necessary if you point count is changing.
+Your individual point doesnt have a velocity
+- If it is Static then you dont need this.

 - create attr promote
   - Original name = v Cd
   - point to Vertex